Logan County Career Expo

 This is the image for the news article titled Logan County Career Expo

-Indian Lake upperclassmen are connecting with area employers for employment now and opportunities for the future.
+Indian Lake upperclassmen and students from several other area schools are connecting with employers for job opportunities locally.

 Logan County Chamber of Commerce President and CEO Ben Vollrath met with students before they entered the Expo.